BSc (Hons) Digital and Technology Solutions

 - Develop existing staff – you can develop your existing staff by allowing them to undertake a Degree Apprenticeship or enabling them to work with a Degree Apprentice in the workforce, through mentoring opportunities and more.

 - Every apprenticeship must have an Apprenticeship Agreement.
 This is a contract of service between the apprentice and the employer, confirming the apprenticeship and the standard being undertaken.
 This will be supplemented by a ‘Statement of Commitment’ signed by the employer, provider and apprentice, setting out the expectations, roles and responsibility of each party involve in the apprenticeship.

 - Apprentices must be employed and paid at least a minimum wage appropriate to their age and job role.

 - You will be responsible for the recruitment of Degree Apprentices.
-However, we can work with you to promote your opportunities via our website.

 - Apprentices require a workplace mentor who will oversee their development and coordinate projects and learning with the University tutor.